Brownian Motion

 Langevin’s Theory

-Let’s assume, then, that we’re tracking a small spherical object, of mass m and radius a.
-It will experience a viscous drag force 6πaηv (Stokes’ formula).
-We’ll denote the random thermal molecular collision force by X, which clearly averages to zero.
+Let’s assume, then, that we’re tracking a small spherical object, of mass and radius It will experience a viscous drag force (Stokes’ formula).
+We’ll denote the random thermal molecular collision force by which clearly averages to zero.

 Assuming the equipartition of energy applies also to the kinetic energy of our sphere (and remember we're working in one dimension only),